realcopacetic/skin.copacetic/README.md

 ### Changelog
 ---
 **2.5.9**
+- Switched OSD idle timer from custom window to skin timer

+**2.5.9**
 - Hide dialogvideinfo.xml label for ends time in top right corner when musicplayer widget is active.
 - Attempted fix for crashes in when browsing settings screens on certain platforms, courtesy of @mikeSILVO